 Traveling on a budget is often thought to be limiting.
-It is true that less money might signify shabbier accommodation and unappetizing food, but it doesn’t have to be.
+It is true that less money might signify shabbier accommodation and unappetizing food, but that doesn’t have to be the case.

 Of course, where money falls short, you become more flexible.
 And as a 20-something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20-something solo traveler, especially for a girl.